Building Your Spice Tolerance

 Growing up in India, spicy food was a way of life.
 Copious amounts of pickle, raw green chillies and onions, or red chilli sprinkled on raw mango were a regular part of my diet.

-After moving to Sydney, I noticed my spice tolerance reduced considerably, and I found the food so much spicier than I remembered every time I visited Delhi.
+After moving to Sydney, I noticed my spice tolerance reduced considerably.
+Despite cooking lots of Indian food and using the same spices I used in Delhi, I found the food so much spicier when I travelled back to India.
 This made me wonder how we adapt to different ingredients and dive further into the science behind spice and spicy foods.

 What makes food taste spicy?

-It's all about capsaicin - that oily compound in chillies that attaches to pain receptors in your mouth and throat, creating that burning sensation.
+Chillies have an oily compound in them called capsaicin that attach to the pain receptors in your mouth and throat, creating the burning sensation.
 This explains why you might find certain dishes spicier than your friends do.
 Some people are just genetically better equipped to handle spice (which makes total sense if you think about it).
 When you grow up eating spicy food (like I did in India), your body naturally adapts to those flavours.
-You basically train your taste buds to tolerate the heat over time!
+You basically train your taste buds to tolerate the heat over time.

-5 ways to be better with spice -
+5 ways to build your spice tolerance -

 A sauce, dip, relish, or chilli oil will help you control the amount of heat you are adding to a dish as you can experiment with the flavours and add as little or as much as you desire according to your taste.